bup-gc(1) Bup 0.33.6

 --threshold=N

-only rewrite a packfile if it’s over N percent garbage; otherwise leave it alone.
+only rewrite a packfile if it’s over N percent garbage and contains no unreachable trees or commits.
 The default threshold is 10%.

 -v, --verbose